microsoft/r-server-campaign-optimization/SetupSQL.md

 You are now ready to run the code for this solution.

 * Typically a data scientist will create and test a predictive model from their favorite R IDE, at which point the models will be stored in SQL Server and then scored in production using Transact-SQL (T-SQL) stored procedures.
-You can follow along with this by following the <a href="Typical.html">Typical Workflow Walkthrough.</a>.
+You can follow along with this by following the <a href="Typical.html">Typical Workflow.</a>.

 * If you’re just interested in the outcomes of this process, we have created a fully automated solution that loads the data in the database, trains and scores the models and provides recommendations by executing a PowerShell script.
-This is the fastest way to deploy on your own machine.
+This is the fastest way to deploy to your on-prem server.
 See <a href="Powershell_Instructions.html">PowerShell Instructions</a> for this deployment.